- CAPA Analysis

 - Print Summary

 Jetstar Japan is a joint venture between Qantas Airways, Japan Airlines and Mitsubishi Corporation.
-The carrier operates from its main base at Tokyo Narita International Airport with a fleet of A320 aircraft.
-The LCC operates domestic services to cities including Osaka, Fukuoka, Okinawa and Sapporo.
-Jetstar Japan's aircraft are sourced from affiliate Qantas Airways, with the fleet set to grow to 24 aircraft within its first few years of operation.
+The carrier operates from its hub at Tokyo Narita International Airport, with a secondary base at Osaka Kansai.
+The LCC operates domestic services to cities including Fukuoka, Okinawa and Sapporo.
+Jetstar Japan's fleet of Airbus A320 aircraft are sourced from affiliate Qantas Airways.

 Location of Jetstar Japan main hub (Tokyo Narita Airport)